starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - See [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#general-news) for information on recent stability issues

 - Possible cause: DXVK
-  - Make sure DXVK is enabled in Lutris' Runner options.
+  - Make sure DXVK is installed and enabled
   - Some people report changing their DXVK version fixes this.
 Try using our [Helper](https://github.com/starcitizen-lug/lug-helper) to download an async DXVK.
   - Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) and Nvidia troubleshooting section [below](#-nvidia) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.

 - Possible cause: Incorrect Vulkan device
-  - If you have Intel integrated graphics and see `VK_ICD_FILENAMES="/usr/share/vulkan/icd.d/intel_hasvk_icd.x86_64.json` in your log, then change the Vulkan device in Lutris to use your discrete GPU:
+  - If you have Intel integrated graphics and see `VK_ICD_FILENAMES="/usr/share/vulkan/icd.d/intel_hasvk_icd.x86_64.json` in your log, then change the Vulkan device to use your discrete GPU:
     - identify device name using command `vulkaninfo --summary | grep deviceName`
     - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`